This dialog is used to configure the Overlaid Graphics object.

 |

-From a canvas: When you configure the Overlaid Graphics object to use graphics from a Canvas, the graphics will be updated similarly as the canvas map will be updated.
-When you update the map file for the Canvas, the canvas map will automatically be updated, and so will the Overlaid Graphics object that links to the Canvas. |
+From a canvas: When you configure the Overlaid Graphics object to use the map from a Canvas, the graphics is updated automatically as the map is updated. |

 Background